starshiptroopers/smtp2wr/README.md

 ## Why

-It can use to forward some private mail to different mailboxes or microservices for some automation.
+It can use to forward some private mail to different mailboxes or http endpoints for some automation.
-I created this to process some automated emails from a service provider with my web service
+I created this to process some automated emails from a service provider

 ## Some security considerations

-You have to start service with the root user if you want to bind service at default 25 port Don't do this if you can.
-Use docker image instead with a port forwarding.
+You have to start service with the root user if you want to bind service at default smtp port (25) Don't do this if you can.
+For security purposes use docker image instead with a port forwarding.